Business Owner’s Insurance Policy (BOP)

 Commercial auto insurance (for business-owned vehicles)

-Flood and earthquake damage (can be added separately)
+Flood and earthquake damage (available as separate policies)

 Why combine coverage into one policy?

 Managing multiple policies can be confusing and expensive.
-A BOP simplifies things by combining essential protections into one streamlined plan—usually at a lower premium than buying each policy separately.
+A BOP simplifies things by combining essential protections into one streamlined policy—often at a lower cost than purchasing each coverage separately.

 Plus, you’ll have a single renewal date, a unified carrier, and peace of mind knowing your coverage is coordinated.